Gumpy-Q/MALscrap-suite/README.md

 * [Pandas](https://pandas.pydata.org/docs/getting_started/install.html)

 ## Run it
-When you will run the script, follow the instructions in the command prompt.
+When you will run the script, follow the instructions in the GUI.
 Beware: scraping large temporal range might be a bit RAM intensive (500 MB for 2021 to 2010)

 This is may not be the fastest way to scrap MAL (30s to scrap all 2020 anime content with 15 seconds of sleep time to avoid making MAL mad at me)